LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 Russian President Vladimir Putin needed a very cold winter.
 He didn’t get it.
-As a result, Europe’s gas storage tanks are at record full levels and the price of gas has crashed on the Dutch TTF exchange to below pre-war levels.
+As a result, Europe’s gas storage tanks are at record-high levels and the price of gas has crashed on the Dutch TTF exchange to below pre-war levels.
 Putin has lost the winter battle in the energy war.

 Yet it is too early to declare victory in the energy war with the Kremlin.
 Europe faces a second round in the energy crisis that could start this summer, when the underground gas storage (UGS) facilities must be refilled ahead of next winter.

-Europe will go into the run up to the next heating season, but the tanks are simply not big enough to ensure it can get through the next winter without blackouts and rationing and it can’t be sure it can source enough gas this year to refill the tanks and ensure continuing imports in the cold months.
-Russian exports to Europe this year are going to be half what they last year, and in 2022 they were already half of what they were the year before, the last “normal” year.
+Europe will last into the run-up to the next heating season, but the tanks are simply not big enough to ensure it can get through the next winter without blackouts and rationing, and it can’t be sure it can source enough gas this year to refill the tanks and ensure continuing imports in the cold months.
+Russian exports to Europe this year are going to be half what they were last year, and in 2022 they were already half of what they were the year before, the last “normal” year.

-Unpredictable weather, growing demand for gas in Asia and the danger that the Kremlin cuts deliveries to Europe completely this year has led the International Energy Agency (IEA) and analysts interviewed by bne IntelliNews to all warn that this year’s energy crisis could be worse than last year’s.
+Unpredictable weather, growing demand for gas in Asia and the danger that the Kremlin cuts deliveries to Europe completely this year has led the International Energy Agency (IEA) and analysts interviewed by bne IntelliNews all to warn that this year’s energy crisis could be worse than last year’s.

 Gas as a weapon, weather as an ally

-This year it’s becoming increasingly clear that Europe has avoided the worst case scenarios of rolling blackouts and emergency energy rationing.
-A combination of an exceptionally warm winter and record imports of LNG have been a body blow for Putin’s attempt to use gas as a cudgel to beat concessions out of the West in his showdown over the fate of Ukraine.
+This year it’s becoming increasingly clear that Europe has avoided the worst-case scenarios of rolling blackouts and emergency energy rationing.
+A combination of an exceptionally warm winter and record imports of LNG have been a body blow to Putin’s attempt to use gas as a cudgel to beat concessions out of the West in his showdown over the fate of Ukraine.
 Europe is now almost certain to get through this winter with adequate supplies of energy.

 European gas prices slumped to their lowest level in the first week of the year since before Russia launched its invasion of Ukraine.
-The front-month TTF contract closed at €65 per MWh ($739 per 1,000 cubic metres) on January 4, representing the lowest level since mid-January last year.
+The front-month TTF contract closed at €65 per MWh ($739 per 1,000 cubic metres) on January 4, representing its lowest level since mid-January last year.
 The UK NBP contract has seen a similar descent, bne IntelliNews’ sister publication Newsbase reports.

 Prices have rallied since then on the back of a cold snap, but with Europe continuing to enjoy ample LNG supply and record volumes of gas in storage for the time of year – 83% of capacity as of January 7 – the worst seems to have passed.

 The warm winter must be a big disappointment for Putin.
-The cost-of-living crisis has already caused a series of mass protests across Europe and on January 11 protests clashed with police in the Germany town of Lützerath, protesting against the revival of coal mining as a fuel.
-A cold winter would have turned the screw on costs and lead to more demonstrations, pressuring Western governments into seeking an ending to the conflict.
+The cost-of-living crisis has already caused a series of mass protests across Europe and on January 11 protesters clashed with police in the Germany town of Lützerath, protesting against the revival of coal as a fuel.
+A cold winter would have turned the screw on costs and led to more demonstrations, putting pressure on Western governments to seek an ending to the conflict.

-The most powerful card in Putin’s hand is the ability to plunge Western Europe into darkness as the high prices and lack of gas has already led to numerous energy-intensive industries closing down across Europe which leads to the industrial lobby also pushing for peace, which is also already apparent in Germany.
+The most powerful card in Putin’s hand is the ability to plunge Western Europe into darkness as the high prices and lack of gas have already led to numerous energy-intensive industries closing down across Europe, which leads to the industrial lobby also pushing for peace, which is also already apparent in Germany.
 And then there is the cost: European governments have also already been forced to spend €750bn on energy subsidies and support.

-The energy card was always going to be the most effective in the first year it is played; but the EU response has been rapid and dramatic.
-Paying through the nose, the member states scrambled to secure alternative energy supplies, buying up LNG, but also restarting coal fired power plants or delaying mothballing nuclear power plants, as well as running public information campaigns extolling citizens to turn down the thermostat to save energy.
+The energy card was always going to be the most effective during the first year it was played; but the EU response has been rapid and dramatic.
+Paying through the nose, the member states scrambled to secure alternative energy supplies, buying up LNG, but also restarting coal-fired power plants or delaying mothballing nuclear power plants (NPPs), as well as running public information campaigns extolling citizens to turn down the thermostat to save energy.

 And it worked, helped by the warm winter, which has defeated Putin’s best efforts to make the crisis worse.
-UGS facilities in Europe were 83% full containing 90bcm of gas, as of January 1, which is 16.2pp higher than the 5-year average.
+UGS facilities in Europe were 83% full containing 90bn cubic metres of gas, as of January 1, which is 16.2pp higher than the 5-year average.
 Amazingly Germany, which is most exposed to gas shortages and home to Europe’s biggest USG tanks, managed to reverse the withdrawals over the holidays and has been adding to them for the last few weeks, bringing the total up to just over 90% full at the end of the second week of January.

 Germany reversed gas flows over the holidays and has seen the amount in its storage tanks rise again to 90% full as of the end of the first week in January.

-Gas pirces on the Dutch TTF spiked on August 19 to rise to twenty times their normal level when uncertainty over gas supplies for the winter reached thier peak
+Gas pirces on the Dutch TTF spiked on August 19 to rise to twenty times their normal level when uncertainty over gas supplies for the winter reached their peak

-Europe is on course to fill gas storage tanks to new all time high record levels in 2023.
+Europe is on course to fill gas storage tanks to new all-time high record levels in 2023.

 Russian budget to cope for now